 This age group (20s and early 30s) is the first to come of age in the dawn of cloud computing.
 Entirely raised with the first commercial smartphone, and heavily influenced by social media and constant online connectivity, millennials are accustomed to demanding technology standards – agility, speed, accessibility, and reliability.

 Currently, millennials make up more than a third of the labor force and many will become director- and C-level executives in few years’ time.
 A recent study by Randstad Technologies and IDG Research Services suggests that to attract and keep top-notch talent in a millennial workforce, companies need to invest in millennial-friendly technologies such as cloud, mobile, big data, and social media.

 In a digitally evolving world, millennials expect employers to provide access to information that is instantly available to them anywhere and anytime.
 In a study by the International Data Corporation, millennial IT leaders are more likely than other generations to embrace a cloud-first IT environment.

 Also, millennial-led companies are adopting cloud applications at a 20% higher rate.
-Some of the most popular cloud applications are human capital management, expense management, invoicing, and other operations-related applications.
+Some of the most popular online database apps are human capital management, expense management, invoicing, and other operations-related applications.

 As more companies and applications move to the cloud, developing a cloud-first strategy can result in a leaner and more seamless path to productivity and ROI.
 Today, many businesses are rapidly adopting low-code platforms as a key aspect in this strategy.